un-fao/fao-ga-create-env-file/README.md

 ## Overview

-`create-env-file` is a GitHub Actions composite action that generates a `.env` file from a JSON extraction of GitHub environment variables.
+`create-env-file` is a GitHub Actions composite action that generates a `.env` file from a JSON extraction of GitHub environment variables and secrets.

 ## Features

-- Converts GitHub environment variables (provided in JSON format) into a `.env` file.
+- Converts GitHub environment variables and secrets (provided in JSON format) into a `.env` file.
-- Handles spaces within variable values by encapsulating them in double quotes.
+- Handles spaces within variable and secrets values by encapsulating them in double quotes.
 - Escapes special characters (quotes and double quotes) to ensure correct formatting.

 ## Usage